Skip to main content

 Chemo can damage the bone marrow, where new blood cells are made.
 This can lead to low blood cell counts, which can result in:

-• Increased chance of infection (from a shortage of white blood cells)
+• Increased chance of infection (from having too few white blood cells)

 Most of the side effects above tend to go away after treatment is finished.
 Often there are ways to make these side effects less severe.
-For example, drugs can be given to help prevent or reduce nausea and vomiting, or to help get blood counts back to normal levels.
-Be sure to discuss any questions you have about side effects with the cancer care team, and tell them about any side effects so that they can be controlled.
+For example, drugs can be given to help prevent or reduce nausea and vomiting or to help get blood counts back to normal levels.
+Be sure to discuss any questions you have about side effects with the cancer care team and tell them about any side effects so that they can be controlled.

 Side effects of certain chemo drugs